 Join the CoCoRaHS Network...because every drop counts!

 Most people think basketball when they hear the phrase “March Madness”.
-However, in the weather reporting world, March Madness means the annual recruitment drive for the national Community Collaborative Rain Hail and Snow network (CoCoRaHS).
-Every state vies for the chance to have the most recruits during the month of March.
-A trophy is awarded for both the total number of new recruits and for the highest per capita recruitment total.
-The latter category gives states with lower population densities a chance to win against the more populous states.
+However, in the weather reporting world, March marks the annual recruitment drive for the national Community Collaborative Rain Hail and Snow network (CoCoRaHS).
+Every state vies for the chance to have the highest number of new recruits during the month of March.

 What is CoCoRaHS?

 Figure 1.
-Two young scientists in the making!
+Two young weather reporters in the making!
 Weed Science Specialist, Sarah Lancaster, sent in this photo of her two sons reading their CoCoRaHS rain gauge following a rain event in late April 2020.
 Photo by Sarah Lancaster, K-State Research and Extension.

 Figure 2.
 Riley County, KS CoCoRaHS reports for September 3, 2018.